By Heather Lee Farrell

 My story and poetry books began with a journey into the unknown…

-I experienced a severe physical trauma in late 2014.
+I experienced severe physical trauma in late 2014.
 It was predicted that I wouldn’t heal fully functional.
-I embarked on a timeline of healing and recovery, surgical procedures and therapeutic work predicted through 2018.
+I embarked on a timeline of healing and recovery, surgical procedures, and therapeutic work.

 This long-term recovery stripped my life bare.
 Only the essentials mattered.
 It’s daunting to accept that I was still living my life.
 I hadn’t paused or taken a break.
 I wouldn’t “get back to it” later.
-Surgery, recovery and discomfort was my life.
+Surgery, recovery, and discomfort were my life.
 It’s not lost time; it was worth the effort.
-Even though my world was narrow and limited, it produced the opportunity for it to be boundless and unlimited now.
+Even though my world was narrow and limited for four years, it produced the opportunity for it to be boundless and unlimited now.

 Recovery and healing demand time and toil.
 Sometimes, the amount of each is out of our control, despite our best actions or desires.
 At other times, we can impact our healing in profound ways through diligent effort.
 Over and over, I painfully learned that lesson and each time became more resilient.

-After, my last significant procedure in August 2018, I decided to walk back into my body and the world.
-For me, nature and wilderness were the perfect place to begin transitioning away from full-time recovery.
+After, my last significant procedure in late summer 2018, I decided to walk back into my body and the world.
+For me, the wilderness was the perfect place to begin transitioning away from full-time recovery.
 For some, including several of my healthcare practitioners the idea sounded a bit mad and much too soon.

 Despite that, I went, and the hardest part was taking my first step.
 When I did that, I left behind what had been, stepping over a threshold into what is possible.
 Knowing I might fail; but also knowing even if I failed, I had already won.
 I was walking a path of healing.
 And a path of soul.